Online Operations Manual

 }

-, then your username or your password is wrong (or at least doesn’t match what is in the influx configuration).
+if you get authorization failed, then your username or your password is wrong (or at least doesn’t match what is in the influx configuration).

 available measurements